App

 App Root

-The root element of your app should have the class app.
-The rest of your application will go inside this container.
+The root element of your application should have the class app.
+Everything else will go inside this container.

 <html>